 We did not always use all items in a scale, so that we would be able to have participants respond to a large number in a scale.
 We included measures from industrial/organisational psychology, such as the Utrecht Work Engagement scale, measures from social psychology such as the Moral Foundations Questionnaire, from developmental psychology, such as the Revised Adult Attachment Scale, from clinical psychology, such as the Center for Epidemiological Studies Depression Scale, from emotion psychology, such as the positive and negative affect schedule, from personality psychology, such as Honesty-Humility in the HEXACO-60, and from other social sciences, such as the Attitudes Toward AI in Defence Scale and the Survey Attitude Scale.
 A full list of all scales can be found in Supplementary Note 5 and all items were deposited on OSF.
-In all, we aimed to have participants answer 246 items distributed across 79 scales and subscales.
+In all, we plan to have participants answer 246 items distributed across 81 scales and subscales.

-Where possible, we adapted the response format to a 6-point Likert scale from strongly disagree to strongly agree.
-For the PANAS, CES-D, and the PSS, we used a 6-point scale from "never" to "most of the time" to better fit the item content.
-Our guiding principle was that a more uniform presentation was more important than a perfectly faithful rendering of the original scale.
+For all measures, we adapted the response format to a 6-point Likert scale from strongly disagree to strongly agree.
+We decided that a more uniform presentation was more important than a perfectly faithful rendering of the original scale.
 In addition, our current model is unaware of differing response formats and cannot account for them.